 Employers must provide 26 weeks of paid leave during an employee’s first two

-pregnancies and 12 weeks of paid leave for a third child and for adoptive and surrogacy-commissioning mothers.
+pregnancies and 12 weeks of paid leave for any additional child as well as for adoptive and surrogacy-commissioning mothers.

-Female employees who have worked for an employer for at least 80 days in the 12 months prior to the date of expected delivery are eligible for benefits, with written notice seven weeks before the expected date of delivery.
+Pregnant employees who have worked for an employer for at least 80 days in the 12 months prior to the date of expected delivery are eligible for benefits, with written notice seven weeks before the due date.

-For non-factory employees, vacation leave entitlements—referred to as “annual” or “privilege” leave—are governed by the Shops and Establishments Act and vary from state to state, but workers can generally expect 15 to 30 days of leave.
+For non-factory employees, vacation leave entitlements—referred to as “annual” or “privilege” leave—are governed by the Shops and Establishments Act and vary from state to state, but workers can expect at least 15 days of leave each year.

-Factory workers, protected by the national Factories Act, receive 19 days of annual leave and may accrue up to 30 days of leave.
+Factory workers, protected by the national Factories Act, receive one day off for every 20 days worked (up to a maximum of 12 days off).

 - Republic Day